Data Schema & Validation

 User IDs.
 You may hash or otherwise pseudonymise user IDs before providing the extract.
 BidOptic remaps all IDs to sequential integers during ingestion regardless.

 Currency.
-All price columns must be denominated in USD.
+All price columns must be denominated in currency.
 If your DSP logs in CPM, divide by 1,000 before export.